 A phase three trial compares the new treatment to the current standard of care treatment for a certain type of cancer.
 It is usually considered "later phase."

 Sometimes these studies test whether less therapy is better or if a completely different therapy is better.
-For most phase three trials, researchers use randomization (like flipping a coin) to help decide which treatment each patient will be given.
+For most phase three trials, researchers use randomization (like flipping a coin) to help decide which treatment each patient will receive.

 Phase four trial